jameshickman/doublebind2/README.md

 1. `DOMrepeaterValue`: A class for defining operations on repeater items.
 2. `DOMbinder`: The main class for managing the binding between data and DOM elements.

-## Installation
-[Instructions for installation would go here, e.g., npm package information or how to include the script in an HTML file]

 ## Usage

 ### Basic Setup